-This partnership with the Open-Storm team saves HRWC staff time and resources while collecting and transmitting real-time water level data that could not otherwise be obtained.
+This partnership with the Digital Water Lab team saves HRWC staff time and resources while collecting and transmitting real-time water level data that could not otherwise be obtained.
 Without this partnership only three United States Geological Survey stream gauges remain for 130 miles of the Huron River.
 In tandem with data collected by HRWC’s Chemistry and Flow Monitoring Program, this real-time water level data allows flow to be computed and accessible via the web.
 It is used to coordinate and manage flow to best benefit the river ecosystem and river users, including by dam managers throughout the Huron.

 The sensors are also paired with HRWC’s automatic water samplers (autosamplers) at three long-term sites across Wayne, Livingston, and Washtenaw counties.
 The sensor and autosampler work together to monitor flow and collect water samples under optimal storm conditions.
 This enables the collection of storm data without the need or risk of unnecessary manual oversight and travel.
 The flow and water quality data collected by the nodes and autosamplers determines the timing and quantity of pollution entering streams, helping to improve stormwater management.